AmihayHassan/ExtracrtNumbers/README.md

 ```bash
 git clone https://github.com/AmihayHassan/ExtracrtNumbers.git
 ```
-or by downloading the project as `.zip` archive.
+or by downloading the project as `.zip` archive and extracting it.

 3. Install the required packages by running the following command in your terminal: